 - 1. IN COMPLIANCE.
 Permittee shall test combustion stack every two years.
-Testing was conducted in 2017, 2015, and 2013.
-Next test is due by September 2019. - 2.
+Testing was conducted in 2019, 2017, 2015, and 2013. - 2.
 IN COMPLIANCE.
 Permittee shall test PECS stack every two years.
-Testing was conducted in September 2018, September 2016, December 2014 and June 2012. - 3.
+Testing was conducted in September 2020, September 2018, September 2016, December 2014 and June 2012. - 3.
 IN COMPLIANCE.
 Permittee shall sample TDS on a weekly basis with a minimum of three samples collected per week.
-Five samples are being collected per week.

-VI.MONITORING/RECORDKEEPING
+Five samples are being collected per week. - 4.
+DID NOT EVALUATE.
+At least once each calendar month, the permittee shall sample the volatile matter content of the coke produced by EUCOKE-BATTERY.
+The volatile matter content shall be based on an average of 3 samples for a calendar day composite.
+The permittee must submit any request for a change in the sampling frequency and methods to the AQD District Supervisor for review and approval

+VI.
+MONITORING/RECORDKEEPING

 - 2. IN COMPLIANCE.
 COMS shall be installed and maintained.
 COMS is installed; annual audit is performed and provided to AQD.
 Also, quarterly excess emission reports are required and have been submitted by EES in a timely manner. - 3.
 IN COMPLIANCE.
 CERMS shall be maintained and operated in a satisfactory manner.
 This system was the subject of an enforcement action which resulted in Consent Order AQD No 57-2014 in 2014.
 Through this order, various improvements were made to the CERMS.
 In 2016, the pitot based flow monitor was replaced by an optical scintillation monitor (OSI).
 However, downtime has been an issue; mostly related to issues with the flow monitor.
-For July 2017 July 2018, excess monitor downtime occurred in the 3rd and 4th quarters of 2017 due to a failed RATA.
-However, the 1st and 2nd quarter of 2018 had minimal downtime.
-AQD TPU reviewed 3rd and 4th quarter downtime reports and chose compliance.
-As such, compliance was chosen at this time. - 4.
+In 2017, excess monitor downtime occurred in the 3rd and 4th quarters of 2017 due to a failed RATA.
+However, moving forward: - 2018 No excess downtime - 2019 No excess downtime - 2020 No excess downtime to date (through the 3rd quarter 2020) - 4.
 IN COMPLIANCE.
 Flow monitoring system shall be maintained and operating in a satisfactory manner.
-This system was the subject of a recent enforcement action which resulted in Consent Order AQD No. 57-2014.
+This system was the subject of a recent enforcement action which resulted in Consent Order

+AQD No. 57-2014.
 Through this order, various improvements were made to the CERMS.
 In 2016, the pitot based flow monitor was replaced by an optical scintillation monitor (OSI).
 However, downtime continues to be an issue; mostly related to issues with the flow monitor.

-For July 2017 July 2018, excess monitor downtime occurred in the 3rd and 4th quarters of 2017 due to a failed RATA.
-However, the 1st and 2nd quarter of 2018 had minimal downtime.
-AQD TPU reviewed 3rd and 4th quarter downtime reports and chose compliance.
-As such, compliance was chosen at this time. - 5.
-IN COMPLIANCE.
-Permittee shall keep continuous opacity monitor records.
-Records are available.
-An example is attached. - 6.
-IN COMPLIANCE.
-Hourly and 8-hour averages of CO are being maintained in a satisfactory manner through the CERMS system. - 7.
-IN COMPLI ANCE.
-Required NOx emission records are being maintained. - 8.
-IN COMPLIANCE.
-Required SO2 emission records are being maintained. - 9.
-IN COMPLIANCE.
-Required SO2 emission records are being maintained.
+In 2017, excess monitor downtime occurred in the 3rd and 4th quarters of 2017 due to a failed RATA.
+However, moving forward: